MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/well-architected-framework.md

 Azure Marketplace provides Linux-based HPC images to use in the cluster.
 These images contain many popular libraries, software packages, and diagnostic tools such as:

-- InfiniBand-based, message passing interface (MPI) libraries
+- InfiniBand-based, message passing interface (MPI) libraries.
-- Mellanox OFED
+- Mellanox OFED.
-- Preconfigured IP over InfiniBand
+- Preconfigured IP over InfiniBand.
-- Communication runtimes
+- Communication runtimes.
-- Intel/AMD-optimized libraries
+- Intel/AMD-optimized libraries.
-- Azure HPC diagnostic tools, and so on
+- Azure HPC diagnostic tools.

 You can start with the images and then apply your organization's security policies to strengthen software images against vulnerabilities and cyber threats.
 After validation, you can save the new image in Azure Compute Gallery.
 You can then use the image to create virtual machines in Azure CycleCloud, Azure HPC, and Batch.